Platform About Insights Contact

 The Identity Problem: Why You Don't Want to Let Go

+Here's the part nobody warns you about.
+You might not want to let go of the grunt work.
 This is the Identity Problem — and it's more dangerous than the Execution Trap, because it comes from the inside.

 The Identity Audit: Scaffolding vs. Building